Developing an inclusive culture

-In the modern world, there is clear need for diversity of its leadership team and broader workforce, as diversity drives better decision making and a more inclusive, productive working environment.
-Diversity is often associated with gender and race, but also relates to different social and ethnic backgrounds, sexual orientation, age, physical ability, and national origin, amongst others.
+In the modern world, there is clear need for diversity within each successful leadership team and workforce, as diversity drives better decision making and a more inclusive, productive working environment.
+Diversity is often associated with gender and race, but also relates to different social and ethnic backgrounds, sexual orientation, age, physical ability, and national origin, amongst other forms.

 The Group has a medium-term target of increasing its female representation at management level to 25% by 2030 and has a number of initiatives to promote progress towards this goal that include the following:

 - "Fe_munity" Women in Leadership Programme – training programme specifically tailored towards advancing the careers of high potential females – see here for more information on this particular project, which helped to increase the number of women in management roles by 13% in 2022.

 - An analysis of gender balance throughout the Group’s operational entities in 2020, to identify where women are under-represented, and targeted projects to promote greater